 The reason to stop in Tucson was because of Mont Lemmon a famous bicycle route that is 25 miles up to the top and of course to scope out Tucson a very triathlon friendly place.

-I rested for a couple of days, just washing the road grime off my stuff and riding my motorcycle in the hot desert sun but the lure of Mont Lemmon was hovering over head.
+I rested for a couple of days just washing the road grime off my stuff and riding my motorcycle in the hot desert sun but the lure of Mount Lemmon was hovering overhead.